 Let's face it — cooking is a messy job.
 While you're trying to bring home the bacon and fry it up in a pan, that grease is splattering every which way it can.
 Over time, grease splatters build up and leave a residue over all your kitchen surfaces, but relax — we have a solution that makes cleanup as easy as wipe, wash, rinse, and done!

 It's not always easy to wipe up as you go, especially if you're warding off the hangry family as dinnertime approaches, but blotting away grease as soon as it happens is the ideal-world scenario.
 The longer those splatters and stains sit, the harder they'll be to get off later.

-How often you go deeper and give your walls, backsplashes, and cupboards a more thorough cleaning depends on how often you cook and make greasy messes.
-The kitchen tends to get grimier than other places in the house.
+How often you'll need to give your walls, backsplashes, and cupboards a deeper, more thorough cleaning depends on how often you cook and make greasy messes.

 When it's time, the basic process is to soften grease and grime with warm water, then clean with a sponge soaked in warm, soapy water, and finally dry with a dishtowel to avoid any leftover residue that would attract dirt and grime.
 Stubborn stains may call for a baking soda spot treatment or a spritz of distilled white vinegar.